Apartment Mortgages Explained

 Eligibility criteria

-The range of loan-to-value mortgages for an apartment are much the same as with houses, however there are certainly fewer options.
+The range of loan-to-value mortgages for an apartment is much the same as with houses.
+However, there are certainly fewer options.
 So some lenders might offer you a 95% loan-to-value ratio, meaning you only need a 5% deposit, while others might offer as little as 60% or 70%, leaving you needing a 30-40% down payment.

-For clarity, there are three mortgage lenders at the bottom of the ladder offering 60% loan-to-value ratios, and about 20 at the top who offer 95% – but don’t forget, each of these have their own restrictions and criteria within them, as we’ve already outlined.
+For clarity, there are three mortgage lenders at the bottom of the ladder offering 60% loan-to-value ratios and about 20 at the top who offer 95% – but don’t forget, each of these has its own restrictions and criteria within them, as we’ve already outlined.

 Can you get a mortgage loan for an apartment building?

-Yes, this is an option if you’re looking to buy a whole building as a commercial freehold owner, for example if you’re looking to invest in property as a landlord.
-This is called a multi-unit freehold block, and interest rates are often higher, with loan-to-value usually slightly lower than average, but still often at a solid 75%.
+Yes, this is an option if you’re looking to buy a whole building as a commercial freehold owner, for example, if you’re looking to invest in property as a landlord.
+This is called a multi-unit freehold block, and interest rates are often higher.
+Loan-to-value is usually slightly lower than average but still often at a solid 75%.

 Speak to a broker experienced in mortgages for apartments

-Our specialist advisors have a wealth of experience in securing apartment mortgages for all different types of clients, buildings, loans and eligibility brackets.
-They understand the hurdles that must be overcome, and have seen every scenario before.
+Our specialist advisors have a wealth of experience securing apartment mortgages for all types of clients, buildings, loans and eligibility brackets.
+They understand the hurdles that must be overcome and have seen every scenario before.
 This means they will understand your circumstances and be able to direct you accordingly.

 We can match you with a five-star rated broker today to start the conversation around what kind of support you need and what type of outcome you’re looking for.
 With access to the entire market and contacts in the right places, the right broker will work hard to ensure your application is a success.